swsnr/swsnr.de/src/about.md

 ## Colophon

-This site is built with [Lume](https://lume.land/), because Lume is awesome, and runs on Github pages, because that's just there and has never let me down.
+This site is built with [Lume](https://lume.land/), because Lume is awesome, and runs on Deno deploy, because it works well with Lume and allows to add some dynamic features.

 The source is on [GitHub](https://github.com/swsnr/swsnr.de).